-Officials: School bus in Tennessee involved in fatal crash
+Tennessee school bus carrying children crashes; 2 killed

 DECATUR, Tenn.
-(AP) — A school bus carrying children was involved in a fatal highway crash Tuesday in Tennessee, and some patients were taken to a hospital in Chattanooga, officials said.
+(AP) — A school bus carrying children crashed Tuesday in Tennessee, killing two people and injuring others, officials said.

-Lt.
-John Harmon of the Tennessee Highway Patrol told WRCB-TV that it was a very serious crash.
-He had no immediate report on the conditions of those involved or say how many people had died.
+The crash involved a utility service vehicle and happened on state Highway 58 in Meigs County in eastern Tennessee, said Lt.
+Bill Miller of the Tennessee Highway Patrol.

 Tennessee Education Commissioner Penny Schwinn sent a statement offering condolences “for those lives that were lost” but did not give specifics.

-The crash happened on Highway 58 in Meigs County in East Tennessee.

 Some people involved in the crash were taken to Erlanger Hospital in Chattanooga for treatment, said spokeswoman Allyson Cole.
-She did not provide an exact number of people being treated.
+She did not say how many people were being treated.

 Amanda Pritchett, director of schools, told WTVC-TV that another bus was going to pick up any uninjured children.